cmathgit/ai-gospel-music-api/README.md

     biblereference = votds['votd']['reference']
     bibleversion = votds['votd']['version']
 ```

+# Bible Data Source (Bible-kjv)

+This project uses the Bible-kjv repository from the following GitHub repo [here](https://github.com/aruljohn/Bible-kjv).
+You can download the repo and place it in the `datasets/` directory.
+The contents of the repo are required for the `gen_custom_lyrics_kjv_verbatim_votd.py` script to work when generating lyrics from random passages (not the VotD).

 # This project uses the Bible-kjv repository from the following GitHub repo.
 You can download the repo and place it in any directory.
 The contents of the repo are required for the generate_kjv_verbatim_prompts_suno_ai.py script to work.
 The current build of generate_kjv_verbatim_prompts_suno_ai.py looks for the repo in the parent directory of the script.
 ```